tc39/how-we-work/management.md

 ##### How to help

 The chair group would like help in all aspects of meeting planning.
-Contact Daniel Ehrenberg (littledan@igalia.com) if you're interested in getting involved.
+Contact [the chair group](tc39chairs@ecma-international.org) if you're interested in getting involved.

 #### Administrating chat channels